Elections in Bangladesh: 2018

 The 2018 general election held on 30 December 2018, voter turnout was 80%.
 Bangladesh Awami League under the leadership of Prime Minister Sheikh Hasina won their 4th term as the ruling party with 302 seats.
 The Jatiya Party became the main opposition party with only 26 seats.

+2024

+The 2024 general election held on 7 January 2024, voter turnout was 40%.
+Bangladesh Awami League under the leadership of Prime Minister Sheikh Hasina won their 5th term as the ruling party with 223 seats with two other parties (Jatiya Party and Trinomool BNP) securing 6 seats.
+Other than the political parties, Independents won a total of 63 seats.

 Presidential elections

-From independence until constitutional reform in 1991, the President was elected by popular vote, although this only happened on three occasions - 1978, 1981 and 1986.